U.S. Land Port of Entry at Alexandria Bay, New York

 - To expand and modernize the U.S. land port of entry from Canada at Alexandria Bay, N.Y.

-- Located on Wellesley Island, N.Y., in the western straits of the St. Lawrence River.
+- Located on Wellesley Island, New York, in the western straits of the St. Lawrence River.

 GSA understands the impact Land Ports have on the local community.
 We foster close working relationships with community partners, stakeholders, and the agencies working from these unique locations.